pyenv/pyenv/README.md

       ```
    2. Then follow the rest of the post-installation steps under [Basic GitHub Checkout](https://github.com/pyenv/pyenv#basic-github-checkout), starting with #2 ("Configure your shell's environment for Pyenv").

+### Windows

+Pyenv does not officially support Windows and does not work in Windows outside
+the Windows Subsystem for Linux.
+Moreover, even there, the Pythons it installs are not native Windows versions
+but rather Linux versions run through a compatibility layer --
+so you won't get Windows-specific functionality.

-If you're on Windows, consider using @kirankotari's [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) fork.
-(Pyenv does not work in Windows outside the Windows Subsystem for Linux.)
+If you're in Windows, we recommend using @kirankotari's [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) fork --
+which does install native Windows Python versions.

-### The automatic installer
+### Automatic installer

 Visit our other project:
 https://github.com/pyenv/pyenv-installer